VR-25/acc/README.md

 0. True or success
 1. False or general failure
-2. Incorrect command usage, or battery must be charging (acc --test)
+2. [Contextual] incorrect command usage or external power supply not detected
 3. Missing busybox binary
 4. Not running as root
 5. Update available